ChengWeiGu/Chroma/README.md

   Descr: The Weintek JSSDK (JavaScript Software Development Kit) is a toolkit provided by Weintek to enable advanced scripting capabilities in its HMI products using JavaScript.
 It allows developers to create custom functionalities, user-defined widgets, and integrate external APIs or data sources into their HMI projects.
 The JSSDK provides various modules, such as file system operations, web requests, and error handling, to enhance the flexibility and interactivity of HMI applications.

 - Data2: Datasheets (HMI Spec)
-  Descr: Weintek provides datasheets for its HMI models, which include detailed specifications and features of each device
+  Descr: Weintek provides datasheets for its HMI models including detailed specifications and features of each device
   Source: internal SVN or from our official website https://www.weintek.com/globalw/
-  Take internal SVN for an example, the folder schema would be:
+  Take internal SVN for an example, the source would be:
   ```markdown
   SVN_datasheet/
   ├── Accessory